CornerShot

 CornerShot is a weapon accessory created by Lt.
-Col. Amos Golan of the Israeli Defense Forces in cooperation with American investors.
+Col. Amos Golan of the Israel Defense Forces in cooperation with American investors.

 History

 It was designed in the early 2000s for use by SWAT teams and special forces in hostile situations usually involving terrorists and hostages.

+Corner Shot Holdings, LLC was founded in Florida by two former senior officers from anti-terrorism units of the Israel Defense Forces together with US investors to produce the CornerShot.